marcotoronto/rdm-test/content/06-3_Storage_Backup.md

 # Storage and Backup
 {: .no_toc}

 Data storage and security considerations are essential aspects of managing research data and should be mapped out in your DMP.
-The following good practices are recommended for you to implement in your project and mapped out in your DMP.
+The following good practices are recommended for you to implement in your project and noted in your DMP.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/hard-disk.jpeg" width="300"/>